 The Matbench data provided by Dunn et al.36 was benchmarked using the Automatminer tool.
-Their metrics are not included in Table 2, since all but two (expt_gap, and steels_yield) of Automatminer's models use structural information.
+These metrics are not included in Table 2, since all but two (expt_gap, and steels_yield) of Automatminer's models use structural information.
 Consequently, we focus on these two materials properties when comparing CrabNet's results to those from Automatminer.
-For
+For these two metrics, CrabNet's structure-agnostic approach outperforms the reported MAE values from Automatminer on the same tasks (expt_gap: 0.416 eV vs. 0.338 eV for CrabNet; steels_yield: 95.2 GPa vs. 91.7 GPa for CrabNet).

 The performance of CrabNet on the steels_yield task is particularly interesting.
 The steels_yield dataset contains compounds with small dopant amounts in large chemical systems (up to 13 elements per composition) and only 312 total data.
-CrabNet's ability to learn on this data-poor property, and outperform the baseline RF method (which is traditionally better in the data-poor regime), is encouraging.
+CrabNet's ability to learn on this data-poor property and outperform all other tested models including the baseline RF model (which is traditionally better in the data-poor regime) is encouraging.
 We expected the steels_yield task to be difficult for all deep learning approaches.
-Nevertheless, repeated training and validation of CrabNet consistently produced error metrics equivalent, or better, than the best result obtained by Automatminer (95.2 GPa).
+Nevertheless, repeated training and validation of CrabNet consistently produced error metrics better than the best result obtained by Automatminer (95.2 GPa).